Tennessee Titans Betting Odds

 With Ryan Tannehill under center and Derrick Henry in the backfield, the Tennessee Titans returned to the NFL playoffs last year.
 The Titans finished the regular season with a 12-5 record, claiming dominion over the AFC South once again.
 Their visit to the playoffs was cut excruciatingly short, however, when they suffered a Divisional Round loss to the Cincinnati Bengals.

-Heading into the 2022-23 season, fans are hopeful the Titans can return to the conference championship for the fourth time in their history?
+Heading into the 2022-23 season, fans are hopeful the Titans can return to the conference championship for the fourth time in their history this year?
 Or return to the Super Bowl like they did in 1999?
 With a lot of excitement surrounding Tennessee’s NFL franchise once again, here are the latest live odds on Titans football games plus betting trends, tips and some Titans history.

 Here’s a look at the best odds for this week’s Titans game directly from the top TN online sportsbooks.
 Click on any odds to jump directly to the online sportsbook and claim your free bets/make your bet.